 The soil in Bordeaux is more than just the top soil, there are many other factors that affect the character of the grape, and perforce, the character and style of the wine.
 Under the top soil there exists an entire world of microbes, organic material, water, and other types of minerals and nutrition for the vine that also add to the grapes character.
 The poor soils on the surface force the vines to dig deeper into the sub soils to search for nutrition, which is why the sub soils are so important.
 The depth of the soil and the ability of the roots to delve deeply into the soil play a vital role in the development of the grape.
 For example, shallow soils with gravel are more prone to heat which can lead to earlier ripening of the berries.
 In cooler terroirs, this can be a positive factor while in hotter environments, with more access to sun, this might cause a problem.
 This is also a consideration when deciding on which vines to plant as well, because some grape varieties are going to reach higher levels of expression in select soils than others.
 For example, Cabernet Sauvignon is best in gravel soils, while Merlot is much better suited for clay as you will see.

 The soil in Bordeaux and the terroir of Bordeaux can be split into two distinctive types.
 On the Left Bank of Bordeaux, the best terroirs are predominantly gravel based.
 On the Right Bank of Bordeaux, the soils are dominated by clay and limestone.
-These two distinctive soil types give the wines of Bordeaux much of their personality and character.
+Of course you also find some clay, limestone and sand in the Left Bank, as well as gravel and sand in the Right Bank.
+It is these distinctive soil types that give the wines of Bordeaux much of their personality and character.

 The gravel found in the Medoc plays a vital role in the grape’s development.
 The gravel soils in Bordeaux allow for excellent drainage, which is paramount to the vines and grapes.
 The gravel soil encourages the roots to burrow deep into the soils seeking nourishment.
 Gravel soils also help by reflecting sunshine to the leaves and berries.
 The gravel soil in Bordeaux is also perfect for retaining and radiating heat when needed which can aid in the ripening process.
 Plus, the material the gravel beds rests on assists in the retention of the water during dry periods and helps with the development of important mineral characteristics in the wine.
 The sensation of minerality is widely prized among many wine tasters.